Yash22222/Ontology-Driven-Geospatial-Data-Integration-and-Visualization/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-You may not use the material for commercial purposes or create derivative works.
-For more details, see the [LICENSE](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) file.
+This project is licensed under the **Apache License 2.0**, with additional restrictions specified in the README.
+Under this license:

+- You are not free to use, reproduce, and distribute this project **without prior explicit written permission from the author**.
+- Modification, redistribution, and any form of commercial use are **strictly prohibited** without explicit consent.
+- Any use of this project must include proper attribution to the author.

+For more details on the Apache License 2.0, refer to the official documentation: [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+For permissions or inquiries, **[Contact](https://yashashokshirsath.netlify.app/#contact)**.

 All rights reserved.
 No part of this project may be copied, modified, distributed, or used in any way without explicit permission from the author.